holovin777/italianocongeoff/content/docs/lessons/beginner/introducing-yourself/_index.md

 ![Introducing Yourself](/images/beginner-level/introducing-yourself/introducing-yourself.webp)

 When it comes to meeting new people, Italians excel at making introductions warm, friendly, and full of charm.
-In this lesson, we’ll teach Geoff how to confidently introduce himself in Italian (without accidentally claiming he's a pizza chef) and Viktor how to respond like a pro.
+In these lessons, we’ll teach Geoff how to confidently introduce himself in Italian (without accidentally claiming he's a pizza chef) and Viktor how to respond like a pro.

 ---